jeanluc-BIZIMANA/OPS_pdf_assistant/README.md

-OPS PDF is a ​💯​ free document ai powered app that can help you to chat with your pdf app and generate anwers based on your pdf \n you can adapt it for your needs
+#OPS PDF is a ​💯​ free document ai powered app that can help you to chat with your pdf app and generate anwers based on your pdf
+you can adapt it for your needs

 What It Does